LaBoulange/tezos-baker/README.md

 Before using this code, you should also have:
 - a Tezos account set up to become the baker, and funded with a sufficient amount of XTZ.
 - a Tezos account set up to handle the payouts.

-## Release management

-- Versions are numbered in the same way as those of the Serokell/tezos-packaging repository, on which they are based concerning octez.
-(See https://github.com/serokell/tezos-packaging)
-- Underlying tags are named according to the major version number, with references to the active and replaced protocol names.

 ## Operating instructions